-Identity Crisis

-Jewish OR democratic?
+Identity Crisis Jewish OR democratic?

+of the total sample agrees

+that to deal with the challenges confronting it,

-ISRAEL MUST MAINTAIN ITS DEMOCRATIC CHARACTER
+ISRAEL MUST MAINTAIN

+ITS DEMOCRATIC CHARACTER

 Measuring Up?

 Israel in comparison to the world

 Israel's position in international rankings of quality and effectiveness of government is not bad.
 However, there is much room for improvement in specific areas.

 Freedom of the press index

 0 no freedom | 100 full freedom